bitcointranscripts/bitcointranscripts/bitcoinplusplus/layer-2/anchors-shackles-ark.md

 At its core, it's like internally, it's like a new off-chain protocol.
 So the protocol is, it requires APO or CTV, a new covenant primitive to work.
 That's not something we can do on Bitcoin today.
-We can do it in Bitcoin Inquisition's Signet, and I think that's how we're gonna start.
+We can do it in Bitcoin Inquisition's Segnet, and I think that's how we're gonna start.
 But to give a high-level overview, first of all, we haven't set a name yet for the protocol.
 So to give a high-level overview, the protocol has no liquidity constraints.
 It's a simple protocol.